What happened to my Amiga?

 The cover in place

 This is the final result for this time.
-New things are added all the time so this picture may not necessarily be the latest version.
+New things are added all the time so this picture is not necessarily showing the latest version.

 That's it for this time.
 I do have several more projects left that I haven't gotten to yet.